-Each Safe Haven is staffed by a mental health practitioner from Surrey and Borders Partnership and two trained Safe Haven workers.
+Each of the Safe Havens are staffed by a mental health practitioner from Surrey and Borders Partnership and two trained Safe Haven workers.
 Peer support from people with lived experience of mental health issues is also increasingly available.

-The Safe Havens are provided by a partnership between our Trust and third sector mental health specialists which is funded by Surrey and north east Hampshire NHS Clinical Commissioning Groups.
-See links for individual details.
+The Safe Havens are provided in partnership between our Trust and third sector mental health specialists and funded by Surrey and North East Hampshire NHS Clinical Commissioning Groups.

 - Safe Haven, Aldershot

 Information leaflet and poster

 Each of our five Safe Havens is now offering people experiencing a mental health crisis access to an out of hours virtual service.
 This means people can receive expert guidance and support from mental health nurses and trained mental health practitioners at our Safe Havens without leaving home.
 The virtual Safe Havens are open from 6-11pm, seven days a week – the same hours as our Safe Haven sites.
 The Aldershot Safe Haven is open longer hours at weekends, from 12.30pm to 11pm.

 Guidance on accessing the virtual Safe Havens

 The virtual service uses the NHS digital platform called ‘Attend Anywhere’.
 To access the service, you will need to use the Google Chrome Internet browser on Windows or Android devices and the Safari browser on Apple devices.

 To connect to the virtual service, simply go to the Safe Haven, listed below, that is closest to you and click on the link.